 - Upon arrival, wipe the rubber stopper with 70% alcohol, insert a venting needle into the T-I bottle, incubate at 35-37°C with ~5% CO2 (or in a candle-jar), and observe daily for turbidity in the liquid phase for up to 7 days.

 - Before subculture, remove the venting needle and wipe the rubber stopper with 70% alcohol.

 - Use a sterile needle and syringe to transfer 50-100 µl of the liquid portion of the T-I medium onto both a blood agar plate (BAP) and chocolate agar (CAP) for primary culture.

 - Approximately 50-100 µl is used to streak each plate.
 To streak two plates, draw approximately 100-200 µl with the syringe at one time to minimize the possibility of contaminating the T-I medium.

 - Streak the BAP and CAP for isolation, incubate the plates at 35-37°C with ~5% CO2 (or in a candle jar), and examine the plates daily for up to 72 hours.

 - If no growth is observed, subculture the T-I medium again on day 4 and day 7.

-- Isolates should always be inspected for purity of growth by looking at colony morphology before any testing is performed.
-If any contamination is seen, cultures should be re-streaked to ensure purity prior to testing.
+Isolates should always be inspected for purity of growth by looking at colony morphology before any testing is performed.
+Cultures should be re-streaked if contamination is seen to ensure purity before testing.